 If the Ph.D. student is pursuing a minor, approval by the department awarding the minor is also required on the Application for Candidacy.

+Students are required to maintain active candidacy through conferral of the doctoral degree.
 All requirements for the degree must be completed before candidacy expires.
 Candidacy is valid for five calendar years (through the end of the quarter in which candidacy expires), unless terminated by the department (for example, for unsatisfactory progress).
 The time limit is not automatically extended by a student’s leave of absence.